Master of Science in Physician Assistant Studies Program

 Detailed information regarding the process can be found on the PA program webpage.

-Select candidates will be invited to campus for an interview.
+Select candidates will be invited to interview.
 Applicants will receive a response to their application after the interview process.

 Curriculum Overview and Outline

 The clinical curriculum begins with first-year clinical experiences starting during the fall term.
-Clinical experiences offer a break from the rigors of the classroom and let students apply the learned material to the clinical setting.
-Second-year clinical education is offered through an organized and comprehensive curriculum in which students are assigned to supervised clinical practice experience (SCPE) sites.
-Required SCPEs include: Family Medicine (12 weeks), Internal Medicine (12 weeks), Emergency Medicine (4 weeks), General Surgery (4 weeks), Psychiatry (4 weeks), Women's Health (2 weeks), and Pediatrics (2 weeks).
-Students are also required to complete eight weeks of elective SCPEs.
+Clinical experiences offer a break from the classroom and let students apply the learned material to the clinical setting.
+The second year curriculum includes 48 weeks of organized and comprehensive clinical coursework, including Supervised Clinical Practice Experiences (SCPEs).
+Clinical courses focus on the following areas: Family Medicine (12 weeks), Internal Medicine (12 weeks), Emergency Medicine (4 weeks), Surgery (4 weeks), Behavioral and Mental Health (4 weeks), Women's Health (2 weeks), and Pediatrics (2 weeks).
+Students are also required to complete eight weeks of elective clinical coursework.
 Sites are located throughout Iowa, the Midwest, and the United States.
-Students may be able to complete one of their clinical experiences internationally through the global health department.
+Students may be able to complete an international experience through the global health department as part of the elective coursework.

 To review the program’s goals and outcome statistics, and how they compare to national averages, please visit the program’s webpage.